saleguas/context_menu/README.md

 - [💙 Support 💙](#---support---)

 # ⚙ Features ⚙
+This library lets you edit the entries on the right click menu for Windows and Linux using pure Python.
+It also allows you to make cascading context menus!

 context_menu was created as due to the lack of an intuitive and easy to use cross-platform context menu library.
 The library allows you to create your own context menu entries and control their behavior seamlessly in native Python.
 The